dropchop-com/snakejar/README.md

 ## Limitations

 Of course, we also introduced numerous limitations, so we only support:
-- single usage paradigm (contrary to Jep with much richer usage patterns),
+- Single usage paradigm (contrary to Jep with much richer usage patterns),
-- Python 3.8, 3.9 or 3.10 (if you use compiled code),
+- Python 3.8, 3.9 or 3.10 (if you use compiled code) on Linux,
-- Linux
+- Python 3.10 (if you use compiled code) on Windows,

 Internal Python related notes:
 - We don't use SubInterpreters for various reasons,